Configuring Meta Exports

 • Yesterday: Data from the previous day

-• This month: Data from the current month
+• This year / Last year: Data from the current or previous calendar year

-• Last month: Data from the previous month
+• This month / Last month: Data from the current or previous calendar month

-• This quarter: Data from the current quarter
+• This quarter: Data from the current calendar quarter

 • Maximum: Maximum available data range